exercism/website-copy/automated-comments/csharp/general/do_not_use_nested_if_statement.md

 You are currently using nested if-statements.
-In general, it is usually best to avoid deep nesting, as it makes for harder reading.
+When possible, try to avoid deep nesting, as it can lead to code that is harder to follow.
 Consider the following two pieces of code:

 ```csharp
 void PrintName(Person p)